 Now that you know the best rice to water ratio and the best kind of chicken to use, let’s get into my no-fail, passive method for cooking congee.
 After learning this recipe, your friends and family will crown you the chicken congee king or queen for sure!

-Once you have sautéed the aromatics (ginger, garlic and green onions), add the thoroughly washed rice and cook until rice is translucent.
-Then you want to add the water and chicken and bring your pot to a light rolling boil.
-For a pot with 10 cups of water, this process should take about 10-12 minutes.
-You will need to skim off the impurities and excess fats that will come up to the top.
-When you have reached the light rolling boiling stage, set your timer for 8 minutes.
-When the timer goes off, you turn OFF the heat and put ON the lid.
-Set timer for 30 minutes now.
-The congee and the chicken will cook perfectly in the residual heat!
+So, once you’ve sautéed the aromatics, add your thoroughly washed rice and sauté until the rice becomes slightly translucent throughout.
+You can check out my video tutorial to get a better idea of how it should look.
+Then, add your water and chicken and bring the pot to a light rolling boil.
+Be sure to skim off the impurities and fat that floats to the top.
+Once you’ve reached the rolling boil stage, set a timer for 8 minutes.
+When the timer goes off, turn off the heat and put on the lid.
+The congee and chicken will cook perfectly in the residual heat!

 Chicken Congee Recipe | Easiest Method

 - 4 Green Onions – white part only – crushed